 |Copyright © Nucleus Medical Media, Inc.|

-Factors that may increase the risk of empyema include lung infections, such as:
+Things that may raise the risk of empyema are having:

 - Fever, chills, and sweating

 You will be asked about your symptoms and health history.
 A physical exam will be done.

 Pictures of the lungs and chest may be taken.
 This can be done with:

 Thoracentesis may be done.
 A needle will be inserted through the chest wall and fluids will be collected for testing.

 Antibiotics will be given to treat the infection.